-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave has increased from 40% in 2017 to 41% in 2018. and the average factor for the calculation of employer superannuation on-cost has changed from 10.1% in 2017 to 9.9% in 2018.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave was 41% in 2018 and the average factor for the calculation of employer superannuation on-cost was 9.9%.
 These rates are used in the employment on-cost calculation.
-The impact on 2018 and future years cannot be reliably estimated.

-12 Payables (continued)
+13 Payables (continued)